Bill Kennedy Shaw: Second World War

-After the outbreak of the Second World War, Bagnold recruited Kennedy-Shaw from the British Imperial Mandatory Palestine Administration's office in Jerusalem where he was employed, to be the Intelligence and Chief Navigation officer for the British Army's new Long Range Desert Group (LRDG) that Bagnold was assembling.
+After the outbreak of the Second World War, Bagnold recruited Kennedy-Shaw from the British Imperial Mandatory Palestine Administration's office in Jerusalem, where he was employed, to be the Intelligence and Chief Navigation officer for the British Army's new Long Range Desert Group (LRDG) that Bagnold was assembling.
 Kennedy-Shaw served initially as a lieutenant in the General List.
-He transferred to the Intelligence Corps in 1940, and to the Special Air Service Regiment in 1944 when the LRDG ceased operations with the conclusion of the North Africa Campaign.
+He transferred to the Intelligence Corps in 1940 and to the Special Air Service Regiment in 1944 when the LRDG ceased operations with the conclusion of the North Africa Campaign.
 He reached the rank of major, being mentioned in despatches during his service.

-From 1944 to 1945 he served as the GSO 2 (Intelligence) at the SAS Brigade's Headquarters in the North-West Europe Campaign.
+From 1944 to 1945, he served as the GSO 2 (Intelligence) at the SAS Brigade's Headquarters in the North-West Europe Campaign.

 Post-war life

 He wrote one of the first books on the LRDG, entitled The Long Range Desert Group (1945), which was subject to pre-publication approval by the War Office who required changes to be made to the text; in particular the codenames of the operations he described and some real names of individuals involved in special operations.
-He also wrote several articles that were published in the Journal of the Royal Geographical Society.
-(The Greenhill Military Paperbacks edition of his book contains supplementary notes on his life and has updating amendments to his original text, commissioned by the publisher from authorities on the subject, which notes and explains the original excisions).
+He also authored several articles published in the Journal of the Royal Geographical Society.
+(The Greenhill Military Paperbacks edition of his book contains supplementary notes on his life and has updating amendments to his original text, commissioned by the publisher from authorities on the subject, which notes and explain the original excisions.)